 When planting, look for areas with a high amount of shade.
 In the wild, Polka Dot Begonias grow along the floors of rain forests.
 This area gets a lot of indirect light.
 Therefore, when planting these flowers outside, be sure to do everything possible to mimic these conditions.

 Once your plant has been established, you can expect it to live for several years.
 When healthy, the plant will send out runners that will propagate the plant on its own.
 In Brazilian rainforests, there are patches of Polka Dot Begonias that are believed to have been living in the same place for several decades, perhaps as long as several centuries.

 Basic Care Instructions for Begonia Maculata

-Perlite – This substance seems very similar to styrofoam, but it’s actually volcanic glass.
+This substance seems very similar to Styrofoam, but it’s actually volcanic glass.
 This material will help to keep soil well aerated, allowing moisture and nutrients to reach the roots better.

-Compost or fertilizer – Fortunately, polka dot begonias don’t require a lot of fertilizer, but mixing in a small amount with the soil will be helpful in keeping the plants healthy.
+Fortunately, Polka Dot Begonias don’t require a lot of fertilizer, but mixing in a small amount with the soil will be helpful in keeping the plants healthy.

 3. Water Needs